josherrickson/stata2/stata_markdown/07-multiple-imputation.md

 <</dd_do>>
 ~~~~

-We see 126 complete observations with 28 incomplete, the two variables to be imputed, and the 4 unregisted variables which will automatically be
+We see 126 complete observations with 28 incomplete, the two variables to be imputed, and the 4 unregistered variables which will automatically be
 registered as regular.

 ^#^^#^^#^ Imputing transformations